RagnarGrootKoerkamp/automata/readme.md

 The `0`-edge out of `0` goes to `0`, and the `1`-edge out of `0` goes to `4`.

 ## Output data

+* [results/size_to_5_break_sequence_check.txt](results/size_to_5_break_sequence_check.txt): Degree up to 5, order up to 3, modulo `x^{2^{15}+1}`.

+  This includes the minimality check and hence we confirm that all non-equivalent automata with finite order have distinct power series.

+  This also includes all candidates that pass the break sequence check.

+Below are results using older versions of the code.

 * [results/6.txt](results_6.txt): degree up to 6, order up to 8, modulo `x^{2^{10}+1}=x^{1025}`, and only of the form `x+x^2 + O(x^3)`.
 * [results/6\_order\_8\_degree\_65536.txt](results/6_order_8_degree_65536.txt): degree up to 6, order up to 8, modulo `x^{2^{16}+1}=x^{65537}`, and `\sigma` of the form `x+x^2+O(x^3)` or `x+x^4+O(x^5)`.
 (Power series are only printed to order `x^{1024}`.)